kunzaatko/nord.nvim/README.md

 # Nord.nvim
-A port of the popular and simplistic [nord](https://www.nordtheme.com/) colour scheme to nvim.
-The [`trunk`](https://github.com/kunzaatko/nord.nvim/tree/trunk) branch is an exact clone of the [nord-vim](https://github.com/arcticicestudio/nord-vim) colourscheme but ported to the [lush.nvim](https://github.com/rktjmp/lush.nvim).
+A port of the popular and simplistic [nord](https://www.nordtheme.com/) colour scheme to neovim.
+The [`trunk`](https://github.com/kunzaatko/nord.nvim/tree/trunk) branch is an exact clone of the [nord-vim](https://github.com/arcticicestudio/nord-vim) colourscheme but written in [lush.nvim](https://github.com/rktjmp/lush.nvim).

 ![nord.nvim](https://user-images.githubusercontent.com/56647779/117521912-a0188b00-afb0-11eb-857a-7554874c5050.png)

 # Customization
 Every option that is possible to set in [nord-vim](https://github.com/arcticicestudio/nord-vim) is included.
 The defaults are preserved.
-For previews and full descriptions, see the official [nord vim port web](https://www.nordtheme.com/docs/ports/vim/configuration).
+For previews and full descriptions, see the official [nord vim port configuration website page](https://www.nordtheme.com/docs/ports/vim/configuration).

 | Option                                                                                                                              | Default | Description                                                  |
 | --------                                                                                                                            | ------- | -----------                                                  |